Promoting British Values at Grange Federation

 The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as PCSO, Fire Services and other external agencies (including E-Safety training for children, parents and staff) are regular parts of the school calendar and help to reinforce this message.

-Our school ethos is one of mutual respect and this is modelled by all members of the staff team - which children feeling confident to voice their ideas and opinions in a safe environment.
-Diversity and achievements are celebrated within class, whole school and within the local community through a range of methods (assemblies, staff communication home to parents, website, newsletters, text messages etc.) This is reiterated within our learning walls, our marking policy, key learning behaviours and behaviour policy.
+Our school ethos is one of mutual respect and this is modelled by all members of the staff team - with children feeling confident to voice their ideas and opinions in a safe environment.
+Diversity and achievements are celebrated within class, whole school and within the local community through a range of methods (assemblies, staff communication, home to parents, website, newsletters, text messages etc.) This is reiterated within our learning , our marking policy, key learning behaviours and behaviour policy.